richstokes/cheekymonkey/README.md

 Unless offline mode is set (see below), the game will attempt to connect to your current Kubernetes context.

 Note: By default, the game will target pods across ALL namespaces, unless you specify namespaces to exclude, for example:
-`python cheekymonkey.py --exclude kube-system cert-manager`
+`pipenv run python cheekymonkey.py --exclude kube-system cert-manager`

 &nbsp;